kathrynle20/blog/src/content/post/books/make_friends_influence_people.md

 ### Remember and Use People's Names
 Remembering people's names shows that you cared enough to remember and saying their name makes the interaction more personal and close.

+## Actionable Items
+As a way to keep myself accountable and transform these concepts to actionable, tangible ways to improve, I'll add some of things I've tried and ways I hope to improve the way I interact with others:
+- Smiling!
+Showing that you're happy to see someone or do something is infectious.
+It is a positive way to start an interaction with others.
+- Showing genuine interest in others and being curious.
+I am constantly working on how to dissect and truly listen when others speak to ask engaging questions and show a genuine curiosity in them.
+- Remembering other people's names and what people have said.
+My memory is pretty terrible but putting in the effort to remember (such as writing down notes after a conversation or repeating an important piece of imformation to yourself over and over to remember it) can be a pleasant surprise when you bring up what someone has previously said.
+- Bringing the "yes, and" mindset to all interactions.
+Instead of putting down someone else's ideas or opinions, try to move the conversation towards "yes, and."
+This might include asking why they think that way or asking them to expand on their thought even if you might not agree with it.
+Try to understand how others think; this isn't the same as agreeing with them and might even lead to more interesting conversation.